Gross rent multiplier

-Gross rent multiplier (GRM) is the ratio of the price of a real estate investment to its effective gross income, which is the annual rental income before accounting for expenses such as property taxes, insurance, and utilities; GRM is the number of years the property would take to pay for itself in gross received rent.
-For a prospective real estate investor, a lower GRM represents a better opportunity.
+The gross rent multiplier (GRM) is a real estate valuation metric defined as the ratio of a property's purchase price to its annual gross rental income, before deducting expenses such as property tax, insurance, and utilities.
+It represents the number of years of gross rent required to recover the full purchase price of the property.
+For a prospective investor, a lower GRM indicates a relatively more attractive opportunity.